 Taking Stock of Our Tree Canopy

-We have been measuring our tree canopy using aerial imaging roughly every 10 years since 1986.
-Up-to-date data on tree canopy cover and impervious surfaces allow the city to make informed decisions about stormwater management, land use and the benefits trees provide.
+We have been analyzing our tree canopy using aerial imaging every 5-10 years since 1986.
+Up-to-date data on tree canopy cover and impervious surfaces allow the city to make informed decisions about tree planting and preservation, stormwater management, land use and the benefits trees provide.

 Bellevue's abundance of trees on our streets not only enhance the experience for people walking, biking, and driving through the city, they also provide significant environmental benefits.
 Bellevue has a comprehensive inventory of its street trees on urban boulevards, which you can check out here: